-With my family now living all over the world, my siblings getting older and having our own adventures, the times in which we are in the same place have become few and far between.
+My family now lives all over the world.
+With my siblings and I getting older and having our own adventures, the times in which we are in the same place have become few and far between.

 But when we do reunite, we always pick up where we left off.
 Staying up late laughing about old times and talking about the future.
-Exploring a place like the UAE, together: the perfect place to appreciate the old and dive head first into the new.
+Exploring the UAE, together: the perfect place to appreciate the old and dive head first into the new.